-Leave those big Queensland beaches for another day, as you adventure to the ‘furtherest town from the sea’!
-Located in the small town of Eromanga, the Eromanga Natural History Museum is home to ‘Cooper’, a 95-98 million year old titanosaur who is the nation’s largest dinosaur!
-The experts tell us that ‘Cooper’ once stood 30 metres long and 6 and a half metres high, putting him in the top 10 dinosaurs in the world!
-BUT….. it doesn’t stop there; as the museum also showcases some of the world’s largest megafauna not far from the big wire dinosaur in Knotosaurus Park!
+Adventure to the ‘furthest town from the sea’ to the town of Eromanga and visit the Eromanga Natural History Museum to see ‘Cooper’, a 95-98 million-year-old titanosaur, the nation’s largest dinosaur.
+The experts tell us that ‘Cooper’ once stood 30 metres long and six and a half metres high, putting him in the top 10 largest dinosaurs in the world!
+But… it doesn’t stop there as the museum also showcases some of the world’s largest megafauna.

 Nearest Town: Birdsville

 Standing at over 40-metres tall, ‘Big Red’ lies on the eastern edge of the Simpson Desert and is reputed to be one of its largest sand dunes.
 It’s a dream four-wheel drive location and also on every ‘big things’ enthusiast’s perfect photo list.
 Catching a sunset from the top of Big Red is an experience not to be missed and you’ll be chuffed to know it’s just 37 kilometres from the iconic town of Birdsville.
 For those who like big adventures, the Big Red Bash is the ideal outback event, holding the title for the world’s most remote music festival.
 Tell your mates all about it, as you’ll be guaranteed a huge, great adventure.